farhan-haroon/Linear-MPC-on-Quadrotors/README.md

 # Linear MPC on Quadrotors

-This repositiory contains the necessary **SimuLink model** and the **Matlab .mat** file to implement Linear MPC on a PixHawk based Quadrotor platform.
+This repositiory contains the necessary SimuLink **Model** and the Matlab **.mat** file to implement Linear MPC on a PixHawk based Quadrotor platform.